 You might have heard about how low Denmark’s unemployment rate is, and you’ve probably heard about the country’s fantastic unemployment benefits.
 Unemployment funds save people time, energy, and effort, especially so with the most recent pandemic.
 They’re not like other social benefits; to receive unemployment insurance, you have to proactively seek it out before you find yourself unemployed.
 There can be a lot of options, rules, and requirements, and it can be difficult to follow, but we’re here to help answer all your questions.

-Being a foreigner, it can be difficult to navigate the labour market.
-When you’re a member of an unemployment fund, they are available to guide you with requirements, what you are entitled to, and how to collect your claims on your unemployment insurance.
+Being a foreigner, it can be difficult to navigate the labor market.
+When you’re a member of an unemployment fund/a-kasse in Denmark, they are available to guide you with requirements, what you are entitled to, and how to collect your claims on your unemployment insurance.

 · Financial security